pandoc-ext/fonts-and-alignment/docs/input-typst.typ

   doc,
 )

-// 2.
-CUSTOM FRONTMATTER INJECTION
-#align(center)[
-  #block(below: 1.5em)[
-    #text(weight: "regular", size: 20.74pt)[Demonstration
-of \ Fonts and Alignment
-Filter \ for Pandoc

-]
-  ]
-]

-#align(center)[
-  #block(above: 3em, below: 0.3em)[
-    #text(weight: "medium", size: 14.4pt)[
-                        Nandakumar
-                        Chandrasekhar
-                  ]
-  ]
-]

-#align(center)[
-  #block(above: 2.5em, below: 4.5em)[
-    #text(weight: "regular", size: 14.4pt)[2026-07-08]
-  ]
-]

 == Introduction
 <introduction>
-This document showcases the
-features of the
+This document showcases the features of the
-#NormalTok("fonts-and-alignment");
-Pandoc Lua filter.
-Each
+#NormalTok("fonts-and-alignment"); Pandoc Lua filter.
+Each example
-example displays the required
-Markdown syntax alongside its
-rendered output, ensuring
-consistent typography across
-LaTeX, Typst, and HTML
-formats.#footnote[HTML output
-requires the companion
-fonts-and-alignment.css
-stylesheet.]
+displays the required Markdown syntax alongside its rendered output, ensuring consistent typography across LaTeX, Typst, and HTML formats.#footnote[HTML output requires the companion fonts-and-alignment.css stylesheet.]

-The extension leverages
+The extension leverages Pandoc's #NormalTok("fenced_divs"); and
-Pandoc's
-#NormalTok("fenced_divs"); and
-#NormalTok("bracketed_spans");
-extensions.
-If these are
+#NormalTok("bracketed_spans"); extensions.
+If these are disabled, the
-disabled, the filter will
-issue a terminal warning and
-render the elements as raw
-text instead of applying the
+filter will issue a terminal warning and render the elements as raw text instead of applying the styles.
-styles.

 == Bracketed Spans and Fenced Divs Invocations
 <bracketed-spans-and-fenced-divs-invocations>
-This filter follows Pandoc's
-standard conventions for
+This filter follows Pandoc's standard conventions for container-based
-container-based styling: use
-Bracketed Spans for inline
-text and Fenced Divs for
-block-level content.
-For
-further details on these
-syntax standards, please refer to
+styling: use Bracketed Spans for inline text and Fenced Divs for block-level content.
+For further details on these syntax standards, please refer to
 #link("https://pandoc.org/demo/example33/8.18-divs-and-spans.html")[Pandoc User's Guide: Divs and Spans].

 #Skylighting(([#CommentTok("[");#OtherTok("This is a line of text in extra extra large font.");#CommentTok("]");#NormalTok("{.pfa-size-2xl}");],));
-#text(size: 1.728em)[This is a
-line of text in extra extra
+#text(size: 1.728em)[This is a line of text in extra extra large font.]
-large font.]

 #Skylighting(([#NormalTok("::: {.pfa-size-2xl}");],
 [#NormalTok("This multiline block showcases the filters's capability to apply extra extra large font to an entire section of text by wrapping the content in a Fenced Div.");],